 75ml olive oil

-Mix the flour with the yeast, salt, water and 50ml of oil and knead for 5 minutes.
+Mix the flour with the yeast, salt, water (start with 250 you might not need the full 300ml) and 50ml of oil and knead for 5 minutes.
 Leave in a warm place for 1-2 hours until doubled in size or put in the fridge overnight.
 Preheat the oven to 190, knock the air out of the dough and then press it into a shallow tin approximately 24x34cm.
 Cover loosely and leave to rise for 30 minutes.
 Meanwhile whizz the garlic and 75ml of oil with a hand blender, or similar, until you get a fabulous green oil.

 Press your fingers into the dough to make dimples and then pour the oil over to fill the little holes and cover the entire surface.
 Sprinkle generously with sea salt and bake for 25-35 minutes until golden.
 Check the bottom is brown, you can always give it another 5 minutes directly on the rack if necessary.